 Catalina flying boats from the Rathmines RAAF base took part in the Battle of the Coral Sea, a decisive naval battle against Japan in May 1942.
 The annual Rathmines Catalina Festival is an air show in May that honours the RAAF flying boat crews.
 You can take a Catalina scenic flight, too.

 Check out the events calendar for more festivals such as Lakefest, which celebrates the area’s aquatic lifestyle in February.
 The Lakemac Heritage Festival in March attracts classic boats from around Australia.
-The enticing Farmers and Artisan Market is on the first Saturday of the month.
+The enticing is on the first Saturday of the month.